 - Remove weeds and dense overgrowth from your property

-- Guarding young trees and vines by surrounding them with heavy-duty plastic cylinders
+- Guard young trees and vines by surrounding them with heavy-duty plastic cylinders

-- Installing fencing that is buried at least six inches below ground
+- Install vole-proof exclusion fencing that is buried at least six inches below ground

 For more information on how to get rid of voles, check out our complete guide.